-The equity risk increased from 8,081k EUR to 9,689k EUR in the reporting period, which is considered to be immaterial.
+The equity risk decreased from 9,689k EUR to 5,016k EUR in the reporting period, which is considered to be material.
+The reason for this are declining equity markets in the 2022 financial year.

 C.2.4 Sensitivities of material market risks